Moments of the inverse participation ratio for the Laplacian on finite regular graphs: Introduction

 Studying a given physical model on a graph offers many technical benefits including the ability to: (i) study arbitrarily long range interactions where exact mean-field solutions may be available, (ii) smoothly tune and control the local dimensionality and (iii) easily encode the randomness and disorder that often exists in real systems.
 Celebrated examples from statistical physics include the solution of the Ising model and its generalizations; graph coloring and random percolation problems (for a review see Ref.~\cite{Essam:1971ig}).
 Anderson's model of non-interacting electrons hopping on a disordered lattice \cite{Anderson:1958uc} was first solved on the Cayley tree (Bethe lattice) \cite{AbouChacra:1973sc}, providing deep physical insights into the nature of localization in quantum mechanical systems.
 More recently, the ability to study graphs in the limit $z\to\infty$ has lead to the development of Dynamical Mean Field Theory \cite{Georges:1996dm}, allowing for systematic investigations of candidate microscopic models of the high temperature superconductors \cite{Lichtenstein:2000ad}.

-The discrete Laplacian matrix $L$ plays a crucial role in defining any physical model on a graph, as it quantifies the kinetic energy cost of rapidly varying some degree of freedom amongst a set of neighboring vertices.
+The discrete Laplacian matrix $L$ plays a crucial role in defining any physical model on a graph, as it quantifies the energy cost of rapidly varying some local degree of freedom among a set of neighboring vertices.
 For example, it encodes the classical dynamics in random vibrational networks \cite{Hastings:2003wr} as well the onset of ferromagnetism in the classical \cite{Burioni:2000ds} and quantum $\mathrm{O}(n)$ model \cite{Laumann:2009gr, Murray:2012cd} on graphs.
 It appears in models of non-interacting bosons hopping between graph vertices, where the existence of a Bose-Einstein condensation transition on complex networks can be rigorously proven \cite{Burioni:2001in}.

-In this paper, we are interested in the properties of the Laplacian defined on finite sized \emph{regular} graphs, where each of the $n$ vertices is connected to exactly $z$ neighbors.
+In this paper, we are interested in the properties of the Laplacian defined on finite sized \emph{regular} graphs, defined by the constraint that each of the $n$ vertices is connected to exactly $z$ neighbors.
 Examples with $n=100$ and $z=3,8$ are shown in Fig.~\ref{fig:rrgraph}.

 Such graphs possess many important mathematical properties \cite{Hoory:2006vo} while still retaining similarities to the physically realizable Bravais lattices discussed above.